batocera-linux/batocera.linux/batocera-Changelog.md

 # 2024/12/xx - batocera.linux 41 - Golden-rayed Blue
 ### Special Notes
+The Xenia Canary introduces GamerTags (user profiles).
+- On first run or game lanuch you may be prompted to create a Profle.
+- This will sometimes migrate your saves for you.
+- If not you can manually copy your saves from your /userdata/saves/xbox360 folder to the new profile folder which is creted there.
+Note: The older Xenia version does not have this feature, therefore if you may need to transfer game saves back as necessary.

+We have migrated to a more modern WINE runnder, using WINE-TKG.
+- WINE-TKG v9.21 takes advantage of all the benefits from WINE v9.x releases for compatibility.
 ### Hardware
 - Add initial Blamcon light gun support
 - Khadis VIM4 optimizations and enhancements